zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ```

-To sum everything up, the reduce function not only allows us to (literally) reduce a given data set, but also helps building more complex data structures.
-Additionally, in the last code example, we used a common functional programming technique that consists in representing operations as data: an array with the name of the operation and its "argument" (the cart item).
+In summary, the reduce function not only allows us to literally reduce a given dataset but also helps in constructing more complex data structures.
+The last code example demonstrates a common functional programming technique where operations are represented as data—an array containing the operation name and its corresponding argument (the cart item).

 ## Functional Tools for Nested Data

-This chapter is all about working with objects and nested objects.
-It starts by teaching simple operations on 0-depth objects, while also sticking to the functional principles already mentioned in the book, such as the copy on write discipline, the implicit argument in function name code smell, higher order functions, and the replace body with callback refactoring (essentially, replacing the part that changes with a callback):
+This section focuses on working with objects and nested objects.
+It begins with simple operations on zero-depth objects while adhering to functional principles such as copy-on-write discipline and higher-order functions.

 ```javascript